 Who are you right now?
 What are your work-related and personal values?
 What are your skills?
 Abilities?
 Interests?
 Personality?
 And how do these influence your career and job-related goals and choices?

 Figuring out the answers to these questions takes time.
-Career Services encourages you to begin as early as your first year to begin thinking about life beyond college.
+The Center for Career & Professional Development encourages you to begin as early as your first year to begin thinking about life beyond college.

 Through individual advising you can assess yourself.
 Learn a vocabulary to better articulate what’s important to you - something you may know subconsciously but have not really noticed.
 See what careers people who are similar to you in terms of personality, interests and values are often found in and gain some confidence in your career aspirations or discover some new possibilities.